strangelove-ventures/oss-repo-template-golang/SECURITY.md

 The Strangelove team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
 We may also coordinate with Amulet or other security consultants in the Cosmos/IBC space.

 Report security bugs in third-party modules or plugins to the person or team maintaining the module.

+The GitHub Security Advisory "Report a Vulnerability" tab should always be the first step in reporting a security related issue.
+If for some reason you are unable to report through GitHub, please contact the Strangelove team at security@strange.love.